mnemnion/ggg/README.md

 [Parsing Expression Grammars](http://en.wikipedia.org/wiki/Parsing_expression_grammar) are a fairly general class of grammar.
 The key limitation is that they are deterministic: choices are always evaluated in a particular order, and a grammar defined only in PEG terms cannot be ambigous.
 It will always parse a given input in exactly one way.

 PEG rules names are similar to regular rule names, except the required character set is `ÁÉÍÓÚáéíóú´`.
 There is no particular mnemonic to the choice of accent.
 They come in a specific order in Latin-1, and that order is what we use.
 As always, if your rule is PEG, the formatter will accent the name accordingly.
-There is no particular reason to type the accents when composing.
+There is no particular reason to type the accents on a definition when composing, and the invocation of a rule must be accented only if there are multiple instances of the name (a regular fòo and a peg fóo, for example).

 The accent marks are a key part of the system: they allow one to determine at a glance the precedence of any rule, anywhere within a grammar.
 GGG has an exact but somewhat convoluted expectation for what will happen at any given point in a parse, and the key to understanding the precedence is to know which kind of rule you're dealing with.